larskaare/pawa-system-testing/slides/content/intro.md

 # Running system tests with active authn/z </br>🕺🏻

 ---
+## The story starts with </br>/.well-known/security.txt

+---

-## Objective
+## Talk objective

-> Encourage teams to divert more effort in to system testing with authn/z (and other security features) activated.
+> Make teams curious on diverting more effort into system testing with authn/z (and other security features) activated.

 Active = Components running in "production mode", security features like authn/z not mocked or disabled<!-- .element: style="font-size:0.5em"-->